Democrats to invite sex misconduct victims to Trump's State of the Union

 Trump has been accused of sexual misconduct by numerous women since before taking office; he has denied the claims.

-It was Trump who organized a press conference for women who had accused President Bill Clinton of sexual misconduct right before a 2016 presidential debate with Democratic nominee Hillary Clinton.
+It was Trump who organized a news conference with women who had accused Bill Clinton of sexual misconduct right before a 2016 presidential debate with the Democratic nominee, Hillary Clinton, the former president's wife.
 One lawmaker who spoke to NBC said Democrats would be "no better" than Republicans if they retaliated in kind at the State of the Union.

 Frankel, who is holding a series of sessions on sexual assault under the auspices of the Democratic Women's Working Group, has since backed down.